raspberrypilearning/slug/en/step_11.md

 ## Challenge: crazy veggies

-There are lots of possibilities you could add to your game to make it more difficult and entertaining for the player.
+There are lots of possible features you could add to your game to make it more difficult and entertaining for the player!
+Here are a few examples, but feel free to come up with your own ideas?

-+ Growth vegetables - add a new type of vegetable which causes the slug to grow by more than one segment at a time.
-This makes the game harder for the player because there is more of the slug to potentially run into!
++ Growth vegetables: add a new type of vegetable which causes the slug to grow by more than one segment at a time.
+This makes the game harder because the slug will become big quickly, making it difficult to stop her from biting herself!

-+ Slug trails - leave a trail behind your slug in a different colour so you can see where you've been.
-Perhaps vegetables might not generate in spaces where there is a slug trail, making the game harder?
++ Slug trails: leave a trail behind your slug in a different colour so you can see where you've been.
+Perhaps you could then make the game harder by not allowing vegetables to be generated in spaces where there is a slug trail?

-+ Digest your veg - when you eat a vegetable, add code so that you can see the vegetable working its way through the slug's digestive system and being pooped out of the end!
-Perhaps you could make the game also end if the slug enters a space containing a pooped out vegetable?
++ Digest your veg: when the slug eats a vegetable, add code so that you can see the vegetable working its way through the slug's digestive system and being pooped out of the end!
+Perhaps you could make the game also end if the slug moves to a space with a pooped-out vegetable?
 Yuck!